IoT Security Solution Structure

 Access instead of Next-generation Firewalls

 When using IoT Security with Prisma Access, the process for collecting device data is similar to the previous description of data collection except that you substitute Prisma Access for firewalls.
-When Prisma Access forwards data logs to the logging service, Cortex Data Lake must be used.
+In addition, IoT Security can coordinate with Prisma SD-WAN ION devices to collect data at branch sites.
+When Prisma Access and SD-WAN forward data logs to the logging service, Cortex Data Lake must be used.

 IoT Security sends Security policy rule recommendations through Panorama to Prisma Access.
 It sends IP address-to-device mappings to Prisma Access directly.
 Likewise, the update server sends device dictionary updates directly to Prisma Access as well as to Panorama.